Skip to Content

 The social housing sector acknowledges the special needs of elderly clients and their households, and the need to deliver services that are culturally appropriate.

 It is widely recognised that the Aboriginal community suffers greater levels of ill health and has considerably shorter life expectancies than the general population.
-The average life span of an Aboriginal person or Torres Strait Islander is approximately 20 years less than a non-Aboriginal person.
+The average life span of an Aboriginal and/or Torres Strait Islander person is approximately 20 years less than a non-Aboriginal person.

 Clients who have met the normal eligibility criteria for social housing may be approved for housing assistance as an elderly client if they are: